Mainframe-Renewal-Project/sear-docs/interfaces/python/permit.md

 ### Resource permits

-The sample below gives a permit of READ to the `IRR.IRRSMO00.PRECHECK` in the `XFACILIT` class to the user `FDEGILIO`
+The sample below gives a permit of READ to the `IRR.IRRSMO00.PRECHECK` in the `XFACILIT` class to the user `FDEGILIO`.

 ```python